Welcome to Drawn to Animals

 The Horse in Art

-Two paintings in the National Gallery London that fascinated me as a child, long before horses came into my life, were Horse Frightened by Lightening, by Theodore Gericault, and Lion Attacking a Horse, by George Stubbs.
+Two paintings that fascinated me as a child, long before horses came into my life, were Horse Frightened by Lightening, by Theodore Gericault, in the National Gallery London, and Lion Attacking a Horse, by George Stubbs in the Tate Gallery.
 Neither particularly nice for the horse!
 But both with a sense of drama.

 Get new content delivered directly to your inbox.